 Our team — including veterans, attorneys, and caring patient advocates — can help you get treatments and compensation for mesothelioma.
 Call (877) 450-8973 to get started.

-Veterans with mesothelioma may have more treatment and financial aid options available to them than civilians.
-The U.S. Department of Veterans Affairs (VA) has programs in place to help veterans who developed mesothelioma after service-related asbestos exposure.
+Veterans with mesothelioma may have more treatment and financial aid options than civilians.
+The U.S. Department of Veterans Affairs (VA) has programs to help veterans who developed mesothelioma after service-related asbestos exposure.

 For example, veterans can get free or low-cost medical care from world-renowned mesothelioma specialists through the VA Health Care System.
 Seeing a specialist offers the best chance at extending life.